 A professional organizer enhances the lives of clients by designing systems and processes using

-organizing principles and through transferring organizing skills.
+organizing principles and by transferring organizing skills.
 Professional organizers help

 [elements of this posting provided by NAPO]